san-sei/documents/content/en/docs/for_administrators/on-premises-deployment/dedicated_deployment_options.md

 The IDmelon platform provides flexibility to suit the needs of different organizations and scenarios, ensuring optimal performance and reliability.

+## Deployment Models

+When it comes to deploying the IDmelon platform, users have two options:

+### Single Node Deployment

+Ideal for small to medium-scale deployments, the single node deployment option involves installing all components on a single server.
+This streamlined approach offers simplicity and ease of management.

+#### Minimum System Requirements

+The minimum hardware and operating system requirements are:

+- OS: Ubuntu server 23.10 or Windows Server 2016+
+- CPU: 4 cores
+- RAM: 8 GB
+- Hard Drive: 50 GB

+### Cluster Deployment

+For larger-scale deployments requiring high availability and scalability, the cluster deployment option is recommended.

+This involves installing the platform on a minimum of three servers, ensuring redundancy and load balancing to handle increased traffic and workload.

+### Private Tenant Cloud Deployment

+The IDmelon platform seamlessly integrates with cloud services to meet various requirements, including:

+#### Databases

+For the required databases, including Redis, MongoDB, and PostgreSQL, you can leverage cloud services such as:

+- MongoDB Atlas: A fully managed cloud database service for MongoDB, providing automated backups, scaling, and security features.
+- Amazon RDS: Offers managed relational databases, including PostgreSQL, MySQL, and MariaDB.
+- Amazon ElastiCache: Provides scalable and high-performance Redis and Memcached-compatible in-memory data stores.
+- Azure Cache: Offers managed Redis and Memcached services on Microsoft Azure.
+- Azure PostgreSQL: Provides fully managed PostgreSQL database services on Microsoft Azure.

+#### Kubernetes

+For Kubernetes orchestration, you can utilize:

+- Amazon EKS (Elastic Kubernetes Service): A fully managed Kubernetes service provided by AWS, offering scalability, security, and high availability for containerized applications.
+- Azure AKS (Azure Kubernetes Service): A managed Kubernetes service provided by Microsoft Azure, enabling easy deployment, management, and scaling of containerized applications.
+- Google GKE (Google Kubernetes Engine): A managed Kubernetes service provided by Google Cloud Platform, offering automated operations, scalability, and security features

 ## Third-party Services

 The IDmelon platform uses the below services ensuring users can receive notifications, emails, SMS messages, and can communicate with organization's Azure Active Director if needed.